aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 * The `-p` stands for "permanent"; this makes sure your addition to the search path is permanent

-Any newly started version of Dyalog now comes with the user command `]Tatin.*`.
+Any newly started instance of Dyalog now comes with the user command `]Tatin.*`.

 There is no point in having a function `Run.aplf` in place with 18.0 and 18.2: only in 19.0 did Dyalog add the feature that a function `Run.aplf` will be loaded and executed as part of Dyalog's bootstrapping procedure.
 In earlier versions such a function is not executed.